relloarmando/docker-django/readme.md

  wsl -l -v
  ```

-Once you have wsl-2 and a linux distro, download and install docker desktop for windows (2), then open Docker-Desktop
+Once you have wsl-2 and a linux distro, download and install docker desktop for windows (ref.
+2), then open Docker-Desktop
 ![image](https://user-images.githubusercontent.com/92693998/181148879-87dbb44d-7374-4ec4-99b7-7caa2e14825c.png)